Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Motivation

-In this section, we will demonstrate how the speed-accuracy trade-off shows up in the simplest of settings when considering some recently proposed FL algorithms, namely \texttt{FedProx} \cite{sahu} and \texttt{FedNova} \cite{FedNova}.
-Even when clients have access to exact deterministic gradients of their loss functions, we will show that these schemes cannot guarantee convergence to the minimum of the global objective function with constant step-sizes.
-This, in turn, necessitates diminishing step-sizes, leading to sub-linear convergence rates.
-Our analysis here will serve to motivate the proposed algorithm.
+To motivate our work, in this section we will demonstrate how the speed-accuracy trade-off shows up in the simplest of settings when considering some recently proposed FL algorithms, namely \texttt{FedProx} \cite{sahu} and \texttt{FedNova} \cite{FedNova}.
+For this purpose, we will follow the analysis framework developed in \cite{charles} to illustrate the speed-accuracy trade-off for \texttt{FedAvg}.
+Even when clients have access to exact deterministic gradients of their loss functions, we will show that \texttt{FedProx} and \texttt{FedNova} cannot guarantee convergence to the minimum of the global objective function with constant step-sizes.
+This, in turn, necessitates diminishing step-sizes, leading to sub-linear convergence rates.\footnote{In a follow-up work to \cite{charles}, the authors in \cite{charles2} generalize their framework to encompass proximal methods such as \texttt{FedProx} as well.
+As such, Propositions \ref{prop1:FedProx} and \ref{prop2:FedNova} in this section turn out to be special cases of the results in \cite{charles2}.
+We were not aware of \cite{charles2} while preparing the initial version of this paper.}